tofuandeve/ada-pets-node/README.md

 * `src/result.js` is the library we've written to handle results and errors for this app.
 It provides three functions, two of which you will use and one of which you're going to see in the tests.  **Every helper function should make sure to call `setResult` or `setError` before each `return`.**
   * `setResult` call this function to set the result of your function.
 We use this because Axios is asynchronous.
   * `setError` call this function to indicate an error in your function.
 Again, we use this because Axios is asynchronous.
-  * `getResult` this function waits for a result or error to be produced.
-If there's an error it throws an error, otherwise it returns the that was set.
-If it takes too long for your code to produce a result (like say because you haven't written it yet) it will raise a `TimeoutError`.
+  *  If it takes too long for your code to produce a result (like say because you haven't written it yet) it will time out.

 There are tests for each of the waves in the `test/` directory, there is one file per wave.
 For example you can run the Wave 1 tests with `jest test/wave1.test.js`.